Back to Journal

 3. Calculate the true monthly housing cost.
 Mortgage P&I + property taxes + homeowner's insurance + HOA + CDD/12.
 That's your monthly number.
 Run it before you fall in love with a specific community.

 4. Compare to non-CDD alternatives.
-A $500K resale home in Winter Garden without a CDD might have lower total monthly cost than a $480K new construction home in adjacent Horizon West with a $3,000/year CDD.
+A $500K resale home in an established neighborhood without a CDD might have lower total monthly cost than a $480K new construction home in Horizon West with a $3,000/year CDD.
+Compare what $500K buys in different Orlando neighborhoods to see resale options side-by-side.
 The listing price comparison is misleading; the monthly cost comparison is accurate.

 5. Understand what the CDD funds.
 The amenity center, the pool, the trail system — these are things you're paying for with the CDD.
 If you'll use them heavily, the value case is stronger.
 If you travel frequently and won't use community amenities, you're still paying for them.